Interactive Group Activities

 Scripture Reading: John 21:1-14

-POLE FISHING RELAY: Two teams will stand in a line with one pole for each team.
-One member from each team will run to the "fish bucket" and put their magnet at the end of the pole's fish line onto one of the metal items in the bucket and carry that item back to their team.
-Then each player will take their turn in fishing in the bucket and bringing back one metal item to the team until all the items in the bucket have been retrieved.
-Item ideas would be pen, paper clip, hair barret, money, keys, etc.
+FISHING POLE RELAY: The children will be divided into two teams and each team will be given a fishing pole with a string with a magnet attached to it tied to the pole.
+One member from each team will run to a bucket with small metal objects in it and drop the magnet on the end of the pole's fish line to pick up one of the small metal items and carry that item back to their team.
+(If more than one item is picked up, only one can be taken to the team, the rest have to be dumped back in the bucket.)
+Each player will take their turn in fishing in the bucket and bring back one metal item to the team until all the items in the bucket have been retrieved.
+(Suggested items ideas would be paper clips, hair barrette, small metal toys, keys, etc.)

-ROD AND REELS: Fill a small mini plastic pool or plastic dish pan, etc, with water.
-Place many plastic toys in each "pool" for each team.
-Put a large plastic white hook on the end of the fishing line and let children take turns "fishing for a toy" with their rod and reel!
+ROD AND REELS: Fill a small mini plastic pool or plastic dish pan with water.
+Place some plastic toys in each "pool."
+Tie a plastic S-hook to the end of the fishing line and let children take turns "fishing for a toy" with their rod and reel!
 Tell children to listen carefully about who is fishing in our lesson today!

-NET CHAT: Pass a small fish net around to the children sitting in a circle.
-Each child will take a fish out of the net (a fish that the teacher has cut out ahead of time with words on each fish about today's lesson).
-After all the children have a fish, give children opportunities to read what is on their fish and to share any ideas they might have about today's lesson or about fishing.
-The fish can have Bible verse words on them as well, if desired and the children can put the Bible verse words in order in the middle of their circle.
+NET CHAT: Have the children sit in a circle on the floor.
+Pass a small fish net filled with fish that the teacher has cut out of construction paper.
+The fish will have words written on them from today's lesson.
+After all the children have a fish, let the children read what is written on their fish and share any ideas they might have about today's lesson or about fishing.
+Another option would be to have words from today's Bible verse written on the fish and let the children try to put the words in the correct order in the middle of the circle.

-FISHY FACE OR HAND PAINTING: Have face paints available for children to paint a fish on their hand or on another child's cheek, with the outline of a simple fish and write JESUS in the fish or on another child's hand.
+FACE OR HAND PAINTING: Provide face paints available for children to paint the sign of the fish (Ichthys) on their hand or on another child's cheek and write JESUS in the symbol.

-FISH FRY AND CRACKERS: Before class, the teacher can fry up some small pieces of fish, fish nuggets or fish sticks.
-Let children sit in a circle and enjoy some fried fish and some fish crackers together.
-Take turns telling today's story, with the teacher starting out and each child continuing the story, while they sit on a blanket and enjoy the fish picnic!
+FISH SNACKS: Before class, the teacher can fry up some small pieces of fish, fish nuggets or fish sticks.
+Let children sit in a circle and enjoy some fried fish.
+If it isn't practical to have the fish snacks, Goldfish crackers would make a good snack for today's lesson.

 Words and Music (pdf)